I’m not really sure what this blog is going to be all about.

 Newnes Canyon 07-10-2017

 Ranon Canyon 17-01-2018

 Timber Chute Canyon 03/09/2017

 Why Don’t /We Do It In The Road 12/11/16

 If you are inspired and looking to start canyoning I recommend doing a trip with a commercial guide company or joining a bush walking club.

-Those that know me and have asked to come along, um I tend to plan these trips at the last minute and am terrible at remeberng to invite people.
-I head out most weekends so if you get in contact the wednesday or thursday I let you know what i’m doing and whether it would be suitable.
+Those that know me and have asked to come along, um I tend to plan these trips at the last minute and am terrible at rememberng to invite people.
+I head out most weekends so if you get in contact the Wednesday or Thursday I let you know what I’m doing and whether it would be suitable.

 Those more experienced and adventurous may pick up clues or get a bit of an idea of what to expect from my videos and photos but I don’t generally give directions or instruction.
 For that sort of thing I highly recommend Tom Brennan’s site at Ozultimates or the Immortal Outdoors Site

 The lotsafreshair youtube channel also posted this handy little video about canyon safety and ethics which is well worth the watch